raspberrypilearning/xai-challenge-image-classfier/en/step_4.md

 --- task ---

-Into the first hole, place a black `recognise image (`image`) (label)` block from the Machine learning for Kids menu at the very bottom.
+Into the first hole, place a black `recognise image (`image`) (label)` block from the Machine Learning for Kids menu at the very bottom.

 ```blocks3
 when green flag clicked